Family Support During Postpartum Depression

 Navigate symptoms of depression after birth with professional support

-Having a new child can make it challenging to access in-person therapy.
-In these cases, online therapy through a platform like BetterHelp may be more accessible.
+Having a new child can make it challenging to attend in-person therapy.
+In these cases, online therapy through a platform like BetterHelp may be more convenient.

 Online platforms allow new parents to schedule flexibly and attend sessions without leaving home.
-Additionally, online platforms may provide access to a wide range of therapists, increasing the chances of finding a suitable match.
+Additionally, online platforms may enable you to find a wide range of therapists, increasing the chances of finding a suitable match.
 When clients attend therapy, they can choose between phone, video, or live chat sessions.

 Studies indicate that online therapy, in addition to other telehealth interventions, may be effective for postpartum depression.
 For instance, one study analyzed nine trials with 1,958 women with postpartum depression and discovered that telehealth interventions effectively reduced depressive symptoms and anxiety.